Digital euro explained: Is the digital euro based on blockchain?

 Resistance to manipulation

 Because transactions are kept on several computers simultaneously, it is impossible to falsify or change transaction data later.
-This resistance to manipulation has significant benefits, particularly in situations where all parties must have the same degree of knowledge but do not necessarily know and trust each other.
+This resistance to manipulation has significant benefits, particularly when all parties must have the same degree of knowledge but do not necessarily know and trust each other.

 Data is often stored centrally in the present financial system on the servers of a third party, such as a (central) bank.
-However, while using DLT, transaction data is saved on a massive number of computers simultaneously.
+However, while using DLT, transaction data is saved on many computers simultaneously.
 Because there would be no single point of failure, decentralized data storage would make the system more resistant to hacker attacks.

 Furthermore, significant efficiency gains could be realized in the case of a peer-to-peer DLT euro system.
-The payment system might be considerably simplified, eliminating the need for multiple intermediaries (e.g., clearinghouses).
+The payment system might be considerably simplified, eliminating the need for multiple intermediaries such as clearinghouses.

 Consequently, the payment system’s expenses would be greatly reduced, and transactions would be processed much faster.
 Significant efficiency improvements, particularly for cross-border payments, would ensue.

-International transfers from Germany to Argentina, for example, might take up to ten days and can cost up to 10% of the total amount sent in fees.
+For example, international transfers from Germany to Argentina might take up to 10 days and can cost up to 10% of the total amount sent in fees.
 Moreover, even between distinct currency zones, the usage of DLT technologies could enable fast settlement at meager transaction costs.

 Will a central bank DLT system be structured like a Bitcoin network?